 1326 University Ave., Rochester, NY 14607

-Keep an eye out for sensory friendly productions by the Rochester City Ballet, which welcome all individuals to experience the joy of live dance.
-These performances include an elimination of jarring sounds or special effects, allowed use of electronics, dimmed lighting, and many other exceptions which create a welcoming, judgement-free environment.
+Keep an eye out for sensory-friendly productions by the Rochester City Ballet, which welcome all individuals to experience the joy of live dance.
+These performances include an elimination of jarring sounds or special effects, allowed use of electronics, dimmed lighting, and many other exceptions that create a welcoming, judgment-free environment.

 Rochester Philharmonic Orchestra